chef/chef-web-docs/content/saas/sso.md

 1. **SSO URL:** Your IDP provides a Single Sign-On URL.
 Ensure that it is valid.
 1. **Email Attribute:** This attribute refers to the user’s email.
 The attribute configured in IDP for user email can be passed here.
 1. **Username Attribute:** This attribute refers to a username.
 The attribute configured in IDP for the username can be passed here.
 1. **Entity Issuer URL:** It contains the value of the Identifier (Entity ID).
-This should be your automate URL with dex callback.
+This should be your automated URL with a dex callback.
 Ensure that this is a valid URL.
 The sample URL is `https://your_automate_url/dex/callback`.
-1. **CA Certificate:** This is the (Base64) Certificate value generated by your IDP on app configuration.
+1. **CA Certificate:** This is the (Base64) Certificate value your IDP generates on app configuration.
 Ensure that this certificate has -----BEGIN CERTIFICATE----- and -----END CERTIFICATE----- markers.
 This value should be used as it is and should not contain /n sequences.
 1. **Group Attribute:** This field is optional, but if not provided, users authenticating via SSO will not be members of any teams.
 1. **Allowed Groups:** This field is optional.
-It provides a single sign-in for members of the listed groups and discards all user groups that are not on the list.
+It provides a single sign-in for members of the listed groups and discards all user groups not on the list.
 Groups must be on the allowed_groups list to access Chef Automate.
 1. **Name Id Policy Format:** When provided, Chef Automate will request a name ID of the configured format in the SAML AuthnRequest.
-This is a mandatory field for Microsoft365 and Azure AD IDPs Defaults to `urn:oasis:names:tc:SAML:2.0:nameid-format:persistent`.
+This field is mandatory for Microsoft365 and Azure AD IDPs.
+It defaults to `urn:oasis:names:tc:SAML:2.0:nameid-format:persistent`.

-### Undo your Changes
+### Undo your changes

 Admins can now select **Cancel** to override the edited field data.

-#### For use with Okta
+#### For use Okta

-To use with Okta, follow the steps:
+To use Okta, follow the steps:

 1. Visit the [Okta](https://okta.com) page and log in to your account.
 1. Select Applications to create your **SAML** application.
 1. Select on Create App Integration.
 1. Select **SAML 2.0**, and select next.
 1. You will be redirected to a page where you can create your app.
-1. Fill in the config information as shown in the below image and select next.
+1. Fill in the config information shown in the image below and select next.
-    * Single sign-on URL: This should be the URL for your automate server plus /dex/callback.
-For example `https://your_automate_url/dex/callback`
+    * Single sign-on URL: This should be the URL for your automate server plus /dex/callback, such as `https://your_automate_url/dex/callback`.
-    * Audience URI: This will be the same URL as the Single sign-on URL
+    * Audience URI: This will be the same URL as the Single sign-on URL.
-    * Default RelayState should be blank
+    * Default RelayState should be blank.
-    * Name ID format should be Unspecified
+    * Name ID format should be Unspecified.
-    * Application username should be Email
+    * Application username should be Email.
     * Under attributes, you’ll want to create two:
         * Name: email | Value: user.email
         * Name: username | Value: user.login

 1. Select I'm an Okta customer, add an internal app, and select **Finish**.
-1. Add users who can log in using this app.
+1. Add users who can log in using this application.
-    * Select Assignments, then Assign and then assign to people.
-Select users from the list to add users to the app.
+    * Select Assignments, then Assign, and then assign to people.
+Select users from the list to add users to the application.

 1. Your application will be created.
 Select view SAML setup instructions.